 Consider an example of a business that aims to double its sales and introduces new sales channels, adds new business partners and takes other steps to achieve this goal.
 Introducing new strategies to achieve the goal is based on strategic gap analysis.

-Mapping the performance of an organisation involves measuring the efficiency of the person or team in comparison with the needs that drive the analysis.
+- Create the Performance Map – Mapping the performance of an organization involves measuring the efficiency of the person or team in comparison with the needs that drive the analysis

-Once the performance is mapped, you can check it against the set benchmarks that you determine by either setting self-formulated goals or checking other businesses.
+- Market Criteria – Once the performance is mapped, you can check it against the set benchmarks that you determine by either setting self-formulated goals or checking other businesses

-When the gap between the desired and actual performances is identified, it is possible to devise actions to correct and fill the gaps.
+- Fill the Gaps – When the gap between the desired and actual performances is identified, it is possible to devise actions to correct and fill the gaps